 - 1. The right to vote if you are a registered voter.
-You are eligible to vote if you are: - a U.S. citizen living in California - at least 18 years old - registered where you currently live - not currently in state or federal prison or on parole for the conviction of a felony - not currently found mentally incompetent to vote by a court - 2.
+You are eligible to vote if you are: - a U.S. citizen and a resident of California - at least 18 years old - registered where you currently live - not currently serving a state or federal prison term for conviction of a felony - not currently found mentally incompetent to vote by a court - 2.
 The right to vote if you are a registered voter even if your name is not on the list.